bossley9/sam-bossley/thoughts/government-websites-suck.md

 ---
+layout: layouts/thought
 title: Government Websites Suck
-desc: 'I think the government websites of the United States need to be redesigned by the younger generation.
-Poorly-design government websites only make taxes, government services, and understanding government workings more complicated.'
+desc: "I think the government websites of the United States need to be redesigned by the younger generation.
+Poorly-design government websites only make taxes, government services, and understanding government workings more complicated."
-date: 02/22/21 11:01
+date: 2021-02-22 11:01:00
-lastUpdated: 02/22/21 11:01
 tags:
   - commentary
   - tech